rskwan/rskwan.github.io/pmt/pgh/index.md

 I began seeking out PMT-serving establishments.
 Fortunately, this time, more places were closer to where I was living (near the CMU and Pitt campuses), rendering my second summer PMT adventure much less arduous.
+All in all, I found that there were a couple of middling PMT drinks served in this area, but it certainly doesn't hold a candle to the selection offered in the Bay Area.

 ## Reviews